swiftlang/swift-evolution/proposals/NNNN-nonisolated-for-global-actor-cutoff.md

 ## Introduction

 This proposal allows annotating a set of declarations with `nonisolated` to prevent global actor inference.
+Additionally, it extends the existing rules for when `nonisolated` can be written on a stored property, improving usability.

 ## Motivation